git-calvin/macos-setup/README.md

 ### <u>Oh My Zsh</u>

-A community driven framework for managing your Zsh configuration.
-It comes bundled with thousands of helpful functions, helpers, plugins, and themes.
+Oh My Zsh is a open source framework built on top of zsh for managing it's configuration.
+This framework will allow us to use themes, plugins, helpers, functions and many other cool things.

 Offical Github: [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)